Stefano De Angelis

 Stefano De Angelis (born 23 May 1974) is an Italian football manager and a former player who played as defender.
-He is currently working as assistant coach at Ħamrun Spartans.
+He is the manager of Maltese club Birkirkara.

 Coaching career

 On 30 October 2020, he joined Serie D club Ostiamare.

 On 13 November 2021 he was announced as technical collaborator of head coach Karel Zeman at Lavello.

 He successively left Lavello to join Ħamrun Spartans as an assistant coach.

+On 7 June 2024, he joined Birkirkara as a manager.